maxkernchen/RedditCommentStream/README.md

 ## Stream Reddit Comments

-Stream Reddit Comments is a Django web application which allows a user to stream the newest comments from any Reddit submission This application utilizes the Reddit Python API library named [PRAW](https://praw.readthedocs.io/en/stable/index.html)
+Stream Reddit Comments is a Django web application which allows a user to stream the newest comments from any Reddit submission.
+This application utilizes the Reddit Python API library named [PRAW](https://praw.readthedocs.io/en/stable/index.html)

 It is currently hosted below: